This post may contain affiliate links. Please read my affiliate policy.

 Here are some easy swaps and add-ins to tailor this raspberry smoothie to your taste or nutritional needs:

-• Milk swap: If coconut milk isn’t your thing, you can easily swap it out for any other milk of your choice.
+- Milk swap: If coconut milk isn’t your thing, you can easily swap it out for any other non-dairy milk of your choice.
 Almond milk, cashew milk, oat milk, or soy milk are great alternatives.
-You can also find my guide on how to make cashew milk and homemade almond milk.
+You can also make cashew milk or make almond milk at home.

-• Greens swap: If you’re not a fan of spinach, you can leave it out or use other leafy greens like kale or Swiss chard.
+- Greens swap: If you’re not a fan of spinach, you can leave it out or use other leafy greens like kale or Swiss chard.
 Or, if you want an even subtler flavor, try adding a handful of arugula or baby kale.
+You can also learn to freeze kale to have it ready for smoothies anytime.

-• Superfood boost: For even more health benefits, toss in some coconut flakes, chia seeds, hemp seeds, or other superfoods.
+- Superfood boost: For even more health benefits, toss in some coconut flakes, chia seeds, hemp hearts, or other superfoods.
 These add healthy fats, protein, and fiber, making your smoothie more satisfying and nutritious.

 If you make this raspberry smoothie, I’d love to hear how it turned out in the comment box below.
 Your feedback helps me and all the readers in this community.
 And if you’re interested in more plant-based recipes (and exclusive content), sign up for my weekly recipe newsletter.